Dismissal - how much notice?

 Longer minimum notice periods

 An award, employment contract, enterprise agreement or other registered agreement can set out longer minimum notice periods (eg. 1 month instead of 1 week).

 If you’re covered by a registered agreement, check the terms of your agreement for information.
 To find a registered agreement, go to the Fair Work Commission website .

-Find information about longer notice periods an employer has to give in your award by selecting from the list below.
+Use our Notice and Redundancy Calculator to find information about longer notice periods an employer has to give or select your award from the list below.